Would you rather listen instead? Click here for the 16-minute audio recording.

 The goal here is to develop a healthier relationship with the news.
 If you are finding that your mood is affected by or that you are preoccupied with the news, then it may be a great idea to take a break from it.

 Consider staying off all news channels or outlets for 2 or 3 days and see how this changes your mood and your thinking.
 Then, try doing something to replace this, such as going for a walk with a friend or reading a book.
-U.S. study conducted during the first year of the COVID-19 pandemic found that this was how some people coped with the constant stream of negative news.
+A U.S. study conducted during the first year of the COVID-19 pandemic found that this was how some people coped with the constant stream of negative news.

 I am not advising that we stop following the news, but I do want people to consider having a healthier relationship with it.
 The most important thing is for people to become more aware of how consuming the news is making them feel and the impact it is having on their day-to-day lives